 This raises some big questions, which many people want answers to.
-For example, is torrenting legal?
+For example, is torrenting illegal?
 Is it safe?
+How to torrent safely?
 Is it worth the risk?

 Before delving into the detail, let’s begin with some short answers to these questions.

-Yes, torrenting is completely legal.
-However, in the vast majority of places, downloading and distributing copyrighted material is not.
+No, torrenting is completely legal.
+However, in the vast majority of places, downloading and distributing copyrighted material is illegal.

 Is Torrenting Safe?

 Torrenting carries risks.
 If you torrent copyrighted material, there’s a chance the authorities will catch and punish you.
 There is also a risk of downloading infected files.
-However, there are steps you can take to increase the safety of torrenting, which we discuss in detail below.
+However, by using a VPN, torrenting can made safer.
+Take a look at our best VPN for torrenting article for more information.